pixelartexchange/artbase.sandbox.vol3/README.md

 #=> [65, 65, 65]
 ```

-Or with conversions to 8-bit integer numbers (also known as bytes):
+Or with conversions to 8-bit integer numbers.
+Example:

 ``` ruby
 "01000001".to_i(2)     #=> 65